Nagambie: Wine

 Nagambie gives its name to the Nagambie Lakes wine region, a subregion of the Goulburn Valley wine region.

 The town hosts the Goulburn Valley Vintage Festival in March each year, and the Shiraz Challenge in November.
 A number of wineries are situated in the area, including Mitchelton, and Tahbilk.

 Highway bypass

 The Goulburn Valley Highway was originally routed through the centre of Nagambie, bringing often large volumes of through traffic from Melbourne and Seymour en route to Shepparton and southern New South Wales.

-The town was bypassed in 2013 with the completion of the freeway-standard road routed on the eastern side of the town, from the previous limit of the freeway, to 6 km north of Nagambie.
+The town was bypassed in 2013 with the completion of the freeway-standard road routed to the eastern side of the town from the previous limit of the freeway to 6km north of Nagambie.